argoproj/argo-workflows/docs/cli/argo_cron_lint.md

 ### Options inherited from parent commands

 ```
+      --argo-http                      If true, use the HTTP client.
+Defaults to the ARGO_HTTP environment variable.
+      --argo-path string               An path to use with HTTP client (e.g. due to BASE_HREF).
+Defaults to the ARGO_PATH environment variable.
   -s, --argo-server host:port          API server host:port. e.g. localhost:2746.
 Defaults to the ARGO_SERVER environment variable.
       --as string                      Username to impersonate for the operation
       --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.